Iaolia456/midiBRD/README.md

 # midiBRD

 midiBRD is an midi files to key stroke application.
-It translate notes event in midi files to keyboard presses which can be used to trigger a skill placed on hotbars of the game [Final Fantasy XIV (FFXIV)](https://www.finalfantasyxiv.com/ "Final Fantasy XIV Homepage").
+It translate notes event in midi files to keyboard presses which can be used to trigger skills placed on hotbars of the game [Final Fantasy XIV (FFXIV)](https://www.finalfantasyxiv.com/ "Final Fantasy XIV Homepage").
 Its main objective is to take advantage of the performance feature of the game.
 This is the work in progress project.

 ## Just any midi file?